-Laura Pennebaker provided the CTC Overview, highlighting CTC as an independent state agency while speaking to the following Why an Equity Roundtable?
-(Slide 16).
-Develop charter and scope of work for this group.
+Laura Pennebaker provided the CTC Overview, highlighting CTC as an independent state agency, and spoke to the motivation for creating an Equity Roundtable.

 Jeanie Ward-Waller provided the Caltrans overview speaking to the following: Caltrans embracing its role as a multi-modal transportation agency, and participation in Government Alliance on Race & Equity (GARE) which provided opportunities to form an internal workgroup, and develop & adopt the Race & Equity Action Plan.
 She also spoke to the following topical areas: